-Below are some of the most common questions we get about autism, what to do when you get a diagnosis, IEPs and what resources are available.
+Below are some of the most common questions we get about autism.

 - Autism is a complex neurological disorder that affects communication, social reciprocity and presents with obsessive, restrictive and competitive behaviors.

-- In 2018, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to:
+- In 2020, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report (based on 2016 surveys).
+The report concluded that the prevalence of autism has risen to:

 For more about autism: